 Go one step further.
 Go on a complaining fast.
 Simply do not allow yourself to complain about anything for one day.
 No bitching.
 No whining.
 No moaning.
 See what happens.

-9 – Get a friend or co-worker to start a “holding intent” partnership.
+9 – Get a friend or co-worker to start a “holding intention” partnership.

 It is so much better when you have an encouraging partner to help you in this work.
 Email this post to a friend (click on the link at the bottom of this post) and try a one month experiment of being each other’s encouraging voice.
 Here are the ground rules to this partnership:

-1. Let each other know your intents at the beginning of the month.
+1. Let each other know your intentions at the beginning of the month.

-2. Remind each other of that intent throughout the month.
+2. Remind each other of that intention throughout the month.

 3. Put a five-minute limit on whining.
 After any whining session, the whinee must make the whiner repeat their intent aloud, and commit to one small action step to shift the aformentioned whining energy.
 The whiner then must call the whinee when the promised action is complete.